State Summary

 Audit Comprehensiveness

-A post-election audit is not required by a statute, but may be conducted at the discretion of the Secretary of State.
-Between 2-2.5% of precincts are randomly selected for audit, and the audit includes one each of federal, statewide and local races.
-Statute does not specify what ballot types are included.
+A post-election audit is not required by a statute, but may be conducted at the discretion of the secretary of state.
+Typically, between 2-2.5% of precincts are randomly selected for audit, though 10% of precincts were audited in 2022, with a minimum of one precinct per county.
+Nebraska’s 2022 General Election Recap.
+The audit includes one each of federal, statewide, and local races.
+There is no guidance on what ballot types are included in the audit.

 Transparency